-We have full transparency throughout the production facility and are familiar with the working conditions there.
-Our partner is also highly committed to improving working conditions and sees it as part of their responsibility towards their employees.
-They were awarded the Social Compliance Excellence Award in 2016 for their commitment by the Textile Industry Association in Myanmar (MGMA).
-We are very pleased that our production partner is on the right track.
+We have full transparency throughout the production facilities and are familiar with the working conditions there.
+Our partners are also strongly committed to improving working conditions and see it as part of their responsibility towards their employees.
+One producer was awarded the Social Compliance Excellence Award in 2016 for their commitment by the Textile Industry Association in Myanmar (MGMA).
+We are very pleased that our production partners are on the right track.

 Our partner had already started production in Myanmar in 1999 ¬– at the time mainly for the American market.
 After the USA embargo in 2003, many of our partner’s customers canceled their orders.
 So the producer asked us whether we could move some production to Myanmar.
 Due to the embargo, our partner’s Myanmar production site was facing closure and badly needed new customers.
 In order to maintain jobs there, VAUDE decided to expand its production to Myanmar in 2003.
 Since then, we have manufactured a small selection of products in this factory.

-In addition, the audit involved reviewing wages and creating a comparison of wages paid with the minimum wage.
+In addition, wages will be reviewed and a comparison of wages paid with the minimum wage will be created.
 We've decided to represent wages in PPP$ rather than local currency.
 Why?

-You can't compare salaries of different countries of production if they are given in local currency because you don't really know how much things cost there.
+Because salaries of different countries of production can’t be compared if they are given in local currency when you don't really know how much things cost there.
 For this reason, we have converted wages and also minimum wages into their purchasing power using the World Bank's conversion factor.

 We are very proud that our producer was awarded the Social Compliance Excellence from the Textile Industry Association in Myanmar (MGMA) in 2016.